(405 ILCS 5/2-108)

 available.
 In that event, an order by a nurse, clinical psychologist, clinical

-social worker, clinical professional counselor, or physician shall be obtained pursuant to the requirements of
+social worker, clinical professional counselor, advanced practice psychiatric nurse, or physician shall be obtained pursuant to the requirements of

 this Section as quickly as possible, and the recipient shall be examined by a

 physician or supervisory nurse within 2 hours after the initial employment of

 the emergency restraint.
 Whoever orders restraint in emergency situations shall